ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 3.2.0:
+* New optimal coloring algorithm for memory optimizations (with fallback to simpler algorithm when taking too much time)
+* Remove some Pylance warnings

 ## Version 3.1.0:
 * New option to disable selector initialization in generated scheduler
 * New scheduler length define in scheduler header